Traveling (song): Music video

 An accompanying music video was directed by Kazuaki Kiriya.
 It opens with the camera traveling through a tunnel full of lights, and includes the song's title and Utada's name.
-For the first part of the song, it has Utada singing into a microphone, whilst walking inside the head of a spacecraft.
-The spacecraft exits the station, and flies all over a futuristic cityscape.
+For the first part of the song, Utada sings into a microphone while walking inside the head of a spacecraft.
+The spacecraft exits the station, and flies over a futuristic cityscape.
 The first verse has Utada as a hostess on the spacecraft, helping and serving the passengers in a dancing manner; the passengers are wearing theatrical clothing and headpieces that cover their faces.
-During the pre-chorus, Utada sings in front of a forest-like backdrop, whilst a stop-motion animation of her is walking through the woods, observing disfigured creatures.
-The chorus has Utada and the passengers marching across a bridge, while continuous intercut scenes of Utada outside a party is seen.
+During the pre-chorus, Utada sings in front of a forest-like backdrop, whilst a stop-motion animation of her walks through the woods, observing disfigured creatures.
+The chorus has Utada and the passengers marching across a bridge, while continuous intercut scenes of Utada outside a party are seen.

-During the second verse, it has the spacecraft traveling past the moon, whilst Utada cleans up the mess the passengers left on their tables.
+During the second verse, the spacecraft travels past the Moon, whilst Utada cleans up the mess the passengers left on their tables.
 By the second pre-chorus, several passengers play ping pong, as Utada exercises.
 The second chorus has Utada dancing inside a party, whilst intercut scenes of different stop motion animations are seen.
 In the bridge section, it has a close-up of Utada in front of a forest-like backdrop again, and also has Utada sitting on a swing.
 The final chorus has the spacecraft falling onto the ground, and creates a vast field of flowers, trees, and grass.
 The final scene has the camera zooming out of the spacecraft next to a tree, riddled with vines and flowers.
-The music video and the behind the scenes video was included on her DVD compilation Single Clip Collection Vol. 3 (2000).
+The music video and the behind the scenes video were included on her DVD compilation Single Clip Collection Vol. 3 (2002).

-The video achieved success by critics and several award ceremonies.
+The video was praised by critics and was recognized at several award ceremonies.
 Japanese recording artist Kyary Pamyu Pamyu wrote for The Guardian, and said that the video "is a strong interpretation of the music."
 She also praised the video's creativity.
 At the 17th Japan Gold Disc Awards, "Traveling" won the Music Video of the Year trophy.

 Live performances and promotion

-The single has been performed on majority of Utada's concert tours.
-Its first performance was in 2004, during her Bokuhan concert tour.
+The single has been performed on several of Utada's concert tours.
+Its first performance was in 2004, during their Bokuhan concert tour.
 It appeared on the live DVD, which was released on July 28, 2004.
 It was included on Utada's debut English concert tour named Utada United, which was later included on the live DVD, released on December 20, 2006.
 The song was performed during Utada's two date concert series Wild Life in December 2010.
-Since the track's release, it has appeared on three compilation releases: Utada Hikaru Single Collection Vol. 1 (2003), its 2014 remastered version, and a special bundle of the compilation and the vol. 2 collection on a USB.
+Since the track's release, it has appeared on three compilation releases: Utada Hikaru Single Collection Vol. 1 (2004), its 2014 remastered version, and a special bundle of the compilation and the vol. 2 collection on a USB drive.